 During their residency at Gasworks, Ad will develop a new series of works mixing Victorian decorative arts and Arte Madí.
 From the range of styles developed during the Victorian era, they're particularly interested in textile and furniture design, as well as dolls’ houses and miniatures, which they consider as references for cross-cultural exchange.
 Building an installation from miniature dioramas, objects, videos, Photoshop collages, prints on canvas and more traditional painting, Ad will explore the cultural migration and collision of opposed aesthetics, creating new hybrids that defy art history and the tendency to re-interpret visual identities.

 Ad Minoliti lives and works in Buenos Aires, Argentina.
 Recent exhibitions include: Aichi Triennale 2016 (Japan); PlayHome at Galerie Crèvecoeur (París) and Case Study Cat House at Beta Local (Puerto Rico).
-She was awarded with the Acquisition Prize at the Arcos Dorados Latin American Painting Competition (2013), First Prize Biennial MBA / MAC Bahia Blanca (2013), Acquisition Prize at the National Painting Prize Central Bank of Argentina and was nominated for The illy SustainArt Prize, Madrid (2015).
+They were awarded with the Acquisition Prize at the Arcos Dorados Latin American Painting Competition (2013), First Prize Biennial MBA / MAC Bahia Blanca (2013), Acquisition Prize at the National Painting Prize Central Bank of Argentina and was nominated for The illy SustainArt Prize, Madrid (2015).
 Adriana was recently a resident artist at Frac Pays De La Loire, France (2016).

 While on their residency Ad Minoliti generously created a new limited edition print, Nightlife, exclusively for Gasworks.